SteveBarnett/human-centred/air.md

 - **Atrophying skills: critical thinking and analysis skills**
     - We learn by actively applied effort, not by passively reading answers
     - True understanding requires effortful engagement
+        - missing “desirable difficulty” (when short-term difficulty means more long-term success)
     - Note that it works in a feedback loop
     - Thinking benefits from a similar principle of “time under tension”
+    - AI use impacts the formation of minds and how we learn to reason, to discern truth
 - **Devaluing human skills: contextual awareness, conflict resolution.**
 - **Presenting the product as more important than the product**
     - The process is part of the product